NCATSTranslator/TranslatorTechnicalDocumentation/docs/index.md

 ## Vision for the Translator Program

-The vision of the Translator program is to accelerate translational science "_through an informatics platform that enables interrogation of relationships across the full spectrum of data types_" ([Austin _et al._ 2019](https://doi.org/10.1111/cts.12595), [BDTC 2019a](https://doi.org/10.1111/cts.12591), [BDTC 2019b](https://doi.org/10.1111/cts.12592), [Fecho _et al._ 2022](https://doi.org/10.1111/cts.13301),
+The vision for the Translator program is to accelerate translational science "_through an informatics platform that enables interrogation of relationships across the full spectrum of data types_" ([Austin _et al._ 2019](https://doi.org/10.1111/cts.12595), [BDTC 2019a](https://doi.org/10.1111/cts.12591), [BDTC 2019b](https://doi.org/10.1111/cts.12592), [Fecho _et al._ 2022](https://doi.org/10.1111/cts.13301),